 On Tuesday Google CEO Larry Page made public that his company has sold its Motorola unit to laptop manufacturer Lenovo.
 Google will receive approximately $2.91 billion from Lenovo, $660 million in cash and $750 million in Lenovo stocks while the remaining $1.5 billion will be paid in the form of a three-year promissory note.
-Lenovo in exchange will receive the Motorola Mobility brand off Google, their devices including Moto X and Moto G and the DROID phones.
+Lenovo in exchange will receive the Motorola Mobility brand off Google, their devices including Moto X and Moto G, and the DROID phones.
 The company will also own upcoming Motorola Mobility products.

 Google will not lose any Motorola patents.
-The company will keep most patents, which Lenovo will have access as well.
+The company will keep most patents, to which Lenovo will have access as well.